Shimell/DiscordWhitelisterSpigot/README.md

 A simple spigot plugin which allows whitelisting through a discord text channel.
 This provides an easy way for users to whitelist without needing to be on the minecraft server.

-### Backwards compatibility

-Version 1.2.0 and greater are not compatible with version 1.1.x and lower.
-The layout of the internal user-list.yml got updated.
-You need to remove it manually and let the plugin on v1.2.x create a new one.
-If you upgrade without knowing what you are doing.
-Registration will not work correctly.

 ### Features:

 - 3 separate role groups: